rbowsley/lamplighthelp/source/14-2-0_Eval_report.markdown

 ![{{Eval}} {{Report}} Download Options](14.2.0c.png)

   - Download as document.
 This will open as a Word (or open source) document with a table for each response.
   - Download as tables in one spreadsheet.
-This opens a spreadsheet with one question on each worksheet.
+This opens a spreadsheet with the responses to one question per worksheet.
-  - Exports all the data into a spreadsheet.
+  - Download complete responses.
+This exports all the data into a spreadsheet.
 If the separate surveys went out to individuals (rather than one survey to all) names will be included on the sheet, so you will need to take care that it is suitably encrypted to protect personal data.

 ###### eval module